algorandlabs/smart-asa/README.md

 > The ABI method requires specifying always all Smart ASA fields, even those one not to be changed, by assigning the current value to the unchanged fields.
-The Smart ASA Client of this reference implementation abstracts this taking care of unspecified fields by replicating current Smart ASA state for the unchanged fields as default.
+The Smart ASA Client of this reference implementation abstracts this complexity taking care of unspecified fields by replicating current Smart ASA state for the unchanged fields as default.

 The reference implementation applies the following restrictions: